 Insurance companies require a diagnosis to pay for sessions.
 Your diagnosis permanently becomes part of your medical record.
 You may be seeking assistance with self-esteem issues or life transitions, for example, that may not require a hard diagnosis that insurance companies pay for.
 Your insurance company determines the length of therapy – how many sessions they will cover, and also the course of therapy – what treatment interventions should be used.
 Your insurance company can review therapists’ notes at anytime.
 I’ve decided to refrain from getting on all insurance panels in order to maintain complete confidentiality and collaboratively work with you only, to identify treatment goals and interventions for therapy.

 WILL MY INSURANCE REIMBURSE ME?

-Being that I am not on all insurance panels, if I do not accept your insurance then I would be considered as an “out-of-network” provider.
+Being that we do not accept all insurance panels, if we do not accept your insurance then your clinician would be considered as an “out-of-network” provider.
 Most insurance companies provide “out-of-network” insurance benefits that cover mental health services in full or in part.
-I will provide the necessary receipts/paperwork for you to file claims with your health insurance company.
+We will provide the necessary receipts/paperwork for you to file claims with your health insurance company.

 WHAT IS PSYCHOTHERAPY?